cmse822/project-1-team1/report/report_v3.md

 #### Amd20
 ![amd20](/report/amd20.png)

-If you add the theoretical peak level for a single core, it would be:
+If we add the theoretical peak level for a single core, it would be:
 ![amd20-1](/report/amd20-1.jpg)